flowdock/node-flowdock/Readme.md

 ## Example usage

-All references to a flow are strings in format 'subdomain/flow'.
+References to flows are strings in format 'subdomain/flow'.

 #### Opening a stream
 ```javascript